-Our Board of Directors is currently comprised of the following six members: Warren B. Kanders, Michael A. Henning, Donald L. House, Susan Ottmann, Nicholas Sokolow and James E. Walker III.
+Our Board of Directors is currently comprised of the following six members: Warren B. Kanders, Michael A. Henning, Donald L. House, Susan Ottmann, Nicholas Sokolow and Roger Werner.
+On January 8, 2024, James E. Walker III notified the Board of Directors of his resignation as a director of the Company, effective as of January 8, 2024.

-During fiscal 2022, the Board of Directors held 9 meetings, and acted by unanimous written consent in lieu of a meeting seven times.
-During fiscal 2022, all of the directors then in office attended 100% of the total number of meetings of the full Board of Directors, and all of the directors then in office attended 100% of the total number of meetings of the Committees of the Board of Directors on which they served.
+During fiscal 2023, the Board of Directors held nine meetings, and acted by unanimous written consent in lieu of a meeting eight times.
+During fiscal 2023, all of the directors attended 75% or more of the aggregate number of meetings of (i) the full Board of Directors held during the period in which he or she was a director in fiscal year 2023, and (ii) the committees of the Board of Directors of which he or she was a member.
 The Company does not have a formal policy as to Board of Directors attendance at our Annual Meetings of Stockholders.
-All of the members of our Board of Directors who served as directors during fiscal 2022 attended last year's virtual Annual Meeting of Stockholders, which was held on June 1, 2022.
+All of the members of our Board of Directors who served as directors during fiscal 2023 attended last year's virtual Annual Meeting of Stockholders, which was held on June 1, 2023.